 The first order of business was to take a tour of the park.
 I had some time to kill so I walked around the exterior of the park, seeing statues of Giants greats and plaques honoring other Giants stars on the walls of Willie Mays Plaza.

 The tour was one of the best I've ever been on.
 The tour leader was knowledgeable and asked trivia about the team and baseball history.
-We were taken on the field, inside the dugouts, into press area, luxury suites and to the upper level behind home plate to see the great view of the San Francisco Bay.
+We were taken on the field, inside the dugouts, into the press area, luxury suites and to the upper level behind home plate to see the great view of the San Francisco Bay.

 When in San Francisco, see the Golden Gate Bridge, take a ride on cable car, visit Alcatraz Island and take in a game at AT&T Park, one of best ballparks in all of baseball.

 Fans & Atmosphere: B - Great loyal fans, very knowledgeable.
-Were lined up five hours before game to get a Tim Lincecum bobblehead.
+Were lined up five hours before the game to get a Tim Lincecum bobblehead.

 Food: B - Chicken Fingers with garlic fries and ice tea for 15.25.
 No real signature food.
 Maybe I don’t know what Bay Area food is.
 Looked for some fish and crab like dish.

 Staff: A - Very courteous, professional, friendly to all.
 Tour guides were excellent and ushers.

 Location: A - The park is located at 24 Willie Mays Plaza, at the corner of 3rd Street and King Street, in the South Beach neighborhood of San Francisco, California.

-Photos taken July 17-18, 2010 using a Canon EOS-1D Mark IV Digital SLR with a EF 24-105mm f/4L IS USM Standard Zoom Lens, EF 100-400mm f/4.5-5.6L IS USM Telephoto Zoom Lens.
+Photos taken July 17-18 2011 using a Canon EOS-1D Mark IV Digital SLR with a EF 24-105mm f/4L IS USM Standard Zoom Lens, EF 100-400mm f/4.5-5.6L IS USM Telephoto Zoom Lens.